alexnguyen2201/Algorithm/Algorithms/DynamicProgramming/problems/zero_and_one.md

         return dp[-1][-1]
 ```

-use reverse order to prevent use duplicated str in strs.
+use reverse order loop (of m,n) to prevent use duplicated str in strs.

 ## top down
 ```python